 - Persistent aches or pains, headaches, cramps, or digestive problems that do not ease even with treatment

-People who suffer with depression don’t all have the same symptoms; each case of depression is different from how severe the depression or symptoms are to how long they last or vary.
+People who suffer with depression don’t all experience the same symptoms; each case of depression is different from how severe the depression or symptoms are to how long they last or vary.
 It all depends on the individual and their particular illness.
 The symptoms can also occur in patterns.

 Who Does It Effect?